 The annual and consolidated financial statements and the combined management report of Fraport are audited by an auditor in accordance with Section 316 of the HGB.
-On the basis of the AGM's resolution, in fiscal year 2019 this was Pricewaterhouse-Coopers GmbH Wirtschaftsprüfungsgesellschaft (hereinafter referred to as PwC), which is thus auditing Fraport for the seventh year in a row.
-The confirmation of independence required in accordance with Section 7.2.1 (1) of the GCGC 2017 for the preparation of the vote was submitted by PwC.
+On the basis of the AGM's resolution, in fiscal year 2020 this was Pricewaterhouse-Coopers GmbH Wirtschaftsprüfungsgesellschaft (hereinafter referred to as "PwC"), which is thus auditing Fraport for the eighth consecutive year.
+Prior to the submission of the nomination, the Supervisory Board and its audit committee obtained a declaration of independence from PwC.
 The audit of the consolidated financial statements and the combined management report was carried out in accordance with Section 317 of the HGB and the EU Audit Regulation (No. 537/2014, hereinafter referred to as "EU Audit Regulation") and in compliance with German Generally Accepted Standards for Financial Statement Audits promulgated by the Institut der Wirtschaftsprüfer [Institute of Public Auditors in Germany] (IDW).
 It was agreed with the auditor that it will immediately inform the Fraport AG Supervisory Board of possible grounds for disqualification or partiality if these are not remedied at once.
 The auditor shall also immediately report on all findings and incidents arising during the audit of the consolidated financial statements and the combined management report which are significant for the tasks of the Supervisory Board.
-In addition, the auditor must inform the Supervisory Board and record in the audit report if it finds facts that reveal an inaccuracy in the statement of compliance submitted by the Executive Board and Supervisory Board in accordance with Section 161 of the AktG while performing the audit of the consolidated financial statements and the combined management report.
+In addition, the auditor must inform the Supervisory Board and record in the audit report if it finds facts that reveal an inaccuracy in the statement of compliance submitted by the Executive Board and Supervisory Board in accordance with Section 161 of the AktG while performing the audit of the consolidated financial statements and the combined financial statements and the combined financial statement of a declaration of the consolidated financial statement of compliance submitted by the Executive Board and Supervisory Board in accordance with Section 161 of the AktG while performing the audit of the consolidated financial statements and the combined managemen